In this section

 People with untreated strep throat are more likely to spread the infection when their symptoms are most severe, but can still infect others for up to 3 weeks.

 After they get infected, people can spread the bacteria to others for a few days before they have any symptoms.
 That's why it's so important to wash your hands well and often.
 This can lower your chances of getting contagious diseases like strep throat.

 How Is Strep Throat Diagnosed?

-A doctor often can do a rapid strep test right in the office.
-He or she will use a swab to take a sample of the fluids at the back of your throat.
+Doctors might do a rapid strep test right in the office.
+They'll use a swab to take a sample of the fluids at the back of your throat.
 It usually only takes a few minutes to find out if you've got strep throat.

-If the first test doesn't prove anything, then your doctor might do a longer test called a throat culture.
-The doctor will rub a swab of fluid from your throat on a special dish and the dish will be left to sit for 2 nights.
-If you have strep throat, streptococci bacteria will usually grow in the dish within 1-2 days.
+If the first test doesn't prove anything, then your doctor might do a longer swab test called a throat culture.
+The results are usually available within a couple of days.